nodejs/node/doc/api/domain.md

 const cluster = require('cluster');
 const PORT = +process.env.PORT || 1337;

-if (cluster.isMaster) {
+if (cluster.isPrimary) {
   // A more realistic scenario would have more than 2 workers,
-  // and perhaps not put the master and worker in the same file.
+  // and perhaps not put the primary and worker in the same file.
   //
   // It is also possible to get a bit fancier about logging, and
   // implement whatever custom logic is needed to prevent DoS